8xFF/atm0s-media-server/docs/protocols/sip.md

 - [ ] Call RING
 - [ ] Call BUSY
 - [ ] Call CANCEL
-- [ ] Call END after all other members leaved
+- [ ] Call END after all other members have left

 Hooks